 To protect your privacy, you may wish to remove it, but its removal is difficult, and the manual removal procedure is tedious.
 You can instead use a good cleaner like freeware CCleaner to remove the file.
 After to you delete or erase the index.dat file, Internet Explorer will create a new empty index.dat file on reboot.

-Go here to find some interesting facts about Temporary Files in Windows.
+Go here to find some interesting facts about Temporary Files.

 Looking to learn more about other files or file types or file formats in Windows?
 Check these links: